 Whether it’s the romance of the city you crave, immersing yourself in the cities long and fascinating history or the gastronomy which has been declared “world intangible heritage” by UNESCO, there is no doubt, Paris is the most beautiful city in the world.

-We recently spent four days in Paris and test drove the Paris Pass.
-We found it a great way to see Paris differently – on your own terms.
+We spent four days in Paris and test drove the Paris Pass.
+We found it’s easy to see Paris on your own terms.

 So what is the Paris Pass?

-If you only have a short amount of time in the city, this is a very handy way to get the most from your time and save a couple of bucks.
+If you only have a short amount of time in the city, Paris Pass is a very handy way to get the most from your time and save a couple of bucks.
 You may even take in some attractions not otherwise considered.

-Obviously, over 60 attractions is inconceivable in a short time frame, possibly even on a 6-day pass, but it is in the sheer number of attractions available that makes it appealing, enabling you to tailor an itinerary to your own tastes and interests.
+Obviously, over 60 attractions are inconceivable in a short time frame, possibly even on a 6-day pass.
+However, it is in the sheer number of attractions available that makes it appealing, enabling you to tailor an itinerary to your own tastes and interests.

 Even if you only save a couple of bucks on all the attractions visited, you are already winning.
 Where we enjoyed the Paris Pass most was the priority access to main attractions and small group private tours we would not otherwise have taken.